FEniCS/dolfinx/demo/pde/csg-2D/python/documentation.rst

 	mesh2d = Mesh(g2d, 10)
 	plot(mesh2d, title="2D mesh")

 Note that when we create a mesh from a CSG geometry, the resolution must be specified.
+It is given by an integer as a second argument in Mesh.

 Complete code
 -------------